 Second of all, I found diverse projects that need to be worked on in different styles and with various tools.
 That variety and that need to be on the go all the time makes the job much more fun.

 What do you like best about working at Mile 80?

-What's your favorite project you worked on at Mile80 and why?
+What's your favourite project you worked on at Mile 80 and why?